Songtech-0912/songtech-0912.github.io/content/vector-and-advanced-calculus.md

 +++
-title = "Vector Calculus and Advanced Topics in Calculus" date = 2026-01-14
+title = "Vector Calculus And Beyond" date = 2026-01-14
 +++

-These notes covers the methods of calculus that go beyond multivariable calculus, including vector calculus, tensor calculus, the calculus of variations, and applications for each.
+This guide covers the methods of calculus that go beyond multivariable calculus, including vector calculus, tensor calculus, the calculus of variations, and applications for each.
+In addition, Derivations and more advanced treatments of topics in single- and multivariable calculus are also included.

 <!-- more -->